 - American Assembly of Collegiate Schools of Business

-If you received your degree outside of the United States, your academic credentials must be evaluated to determine whether they fulfill Maryland’s CPA requirements.
-The only acceptable evaluation service is NASBA International Evaluation Service (NIES).
+If you received your degree outside of the United States, from an international educational institution, your academic credentials must be evaluated to determine whether they fulfill Maryland’s CPA requirements.
+The only evaluation service the Maryland state board finds acceptable is NASBA International Evaluation Service (NIES).

 Sign up for the right courses

-All CPA candidates in Maryland must earn a baccalaureate or higher degree with a concentration in accounting.
-While your student advisor can provide assistance in class selection, it’s important to verify you’ve signed up for the right courses.
-You’re must complete a total of 150 semester hours or 225 quarter hours of coursework that includes the following:
+All CPA candidates in Maryland must earn n undergraduate degree or higher with a concentration in accounting.
+While your student advisor can provide assistance in class selection at your school, it’s important to verify you’ve signed up for the right courses, in which students should be learning advanced accounting, decision making, accounting technology, consulting skills, and more as well as preparing you for graduate programs.
+You’re must complete a total of 150 credit hours or 225 quarter hours of coursework that includes the following specific content:

 Group I – Accounting and Ethics Education;